shawnbrown/datatest/docs/intro.rst

     :ref:`other data sources <data-sources>`.

 2. Check column names (against a set of values):
-    To check the columns, we define a *required* set of names and pass it to :meth:`assertDataColumns() <datatest.DataTestCase.assertDataColumns>`:
+    To check the columns, we pass a *required* set of names to :meth:`assertDataColumns() <datatest.DataTestCase.assertDataColumns>`:

     .. code-block:: python
-        :emphasize-lines: 4
+        :emphasize-lines: 3

         class TestUserData(datatest.DataTestCase):
             def test_columns(self):
-                required = {'user_id', 'active'}
+                self.assertDataColumns(required={'user_id', 'active'})

-                self.assertDataColumns(required)
+    This assertion automatically checks the *required* set against the column names in the :meth:`subjectData <datatest.DataTestCase.subjectData>`

-    This assertion automatically checks the *required* set against the column names in the ``subjectData`` defined earlier.
+    defined earlier.

 3. Check "user_id" values (with a helper-function):
     To assert that the "user_id" column contains only digits, we define a